hugmatj/autoreverse/README.md

 later is recommended.
 For security reasons, avoid compiling with anything prior to 1.16.2 on Linux targets due to possible issues with Setuid() and threads.

-If you want `autoreverse` to be built with embedded [usage](USAGE.md), your build environment needs access to the [lowdown](https://kristaps.bsd.lv/lowdown/) command which converts markdown documents to other rendering formats.
-If you have another markdown processor you'll need to modify the Makefile to accomodate it.

 ### Target Systems and cross-compiling

 `autoreverse` has been tested on various CPU architectures with FreeBSD, Linux and